xpipe-io/xpipe/README.md

 - Interact with the file system of any remote system using a workflow optimized for professionals
 - Quickly open a terminal into any directory
 - Utilize your favourite local programs to open and edit remote files
+- Has the same feature set for all supported connection types

 ![Remote file explorer](https://user-images.githubusercontent.com/72509152/230100929-4476f76c-ea81-43d9-ac4a-b3b02df2334e.png)